nystudio107/disqus/README.md

 * Added support for Craft 2.5 new plugin features
 * Added a controller to handle the custom logout URL
+* Fixed an issue where custom avatars no longer appeared

 ### 1.0.0 -- 2015.05.09